pinguwu/python-friend-planner/README.md

 * Chromium

 ## Setup
-To download this project, click the green code button and select 'Download ZIP' and extract it To be able to use this project, you will need to install the latest version of [Python](https://www.python.org/downloads/) from the website
+To download this project, click the green code button and select 'Download ZIP' and extract it.

+To be able to use this project, you will need to install the latest version of [Python](https://www.python.org/downloads/) from the website

 You will also need Google [Chromium](https://www.chromium.org/getting-involved/download-chromium) (Open-Source Verion of Chrome) as well as the [Chromium Driver](https://chromedriver.storage.googleapis.com/index.html?path=2.25/) (Download the version for your computer)